MrRomacka/Yandex.Lyceum/README.md

 # YandexLyceum

 Hello to everyone!
-I use this reprisitory to store and share my Yandex.Lyceum works.
+I use this repository to store and share my Yandex.Lyceum works.

 There are two different types of branches: